 Blue – Loyalty

-Personally, I wear waist beads with the hopes of attracting spiritual energy based on the colours I choose.
-Waist beads is more than a trend.
+Personally, I wear waist beads with the hopes of attracting spiritual energy based on the colours I choose because for me, waist beads is more than a trend.